GENERAL EDUCATION

 FA007 Facilitation Skills 2: Putting it all Together

-Prerequisite: successful completion of FA006 Facilitation Skills 1: Supporting Populations through the Creative Arts
+Prerequisite: successful completion of FA006 Facilitation Skills 1: The Role of the Creative Arts Facilitator

 .